UNFOLD® is a celebration of movement

 A new learning experience

 In our early life learning experience, most of us are told what and how to do things, and that we should always improve by working hard and making as few mistakes as possible.
-The Unfold learning process works differently: in order to shake off ingrained habits, we need to go through unfamiliar psychophysical states.
+The UNFOLD learning process works differently: in order to shake off ingrained habits, we need to go through unfamiliar psychophysical states.
 We are less concerned about goals and concentrate on the process.
 In many cases, even if the result is lighter and better coordinated movement, it might feel unfamiliar and wrong.
 The confusion this process provokes is welcome.
 With guidance and reassurance from the teacher, we experience ourselves less as Doers and more as Enablers.
 Actions that always required considerable effort become easy to perform.